Nutrition Matters: What To Feed Your Laying Hens

 Supplement Selections

-In addition to free-choice rations, egg-layers should have constant access to clean water, oyster shell and grit, if they are eating anything other than commercial rations.
+In addition to free-choice rations, egg-layers should have constant access to clean water, oyster shells and grit, if they are eating anything other than commercial rations.
 Eggs are primarily made up of water, so water is critical to a laying hen.
-Just a few hours without water can result in reduced egg-production.
+Just a few hours without water can result in reduced egg production.

 Although layer rations contain extra calcium, it’s a good idea to offer oyster shell or calcium grit.
 Top-producing hens may need more calcium than what is in the feed and will self-regulate the amount of additional calcium they consume.
 If you are feeding supplemental foods or hens are foraging, then they need grit, too.
 The only mechanism chickens have for grinding food into pieces small enough to digest is grit.